 Over the past decade, the combination of local controls and offsets implemented within and external to the Region, along with national vehicle emissions control requirements, have resulted in a significant improvement in ambient air quality within the Region as well as nationally.
 The Southeastern Wisconsin Region currently meets all but the ozone NAAQS.
-The EPA has designated Kenosha County east of IH 94 as part of the Tri-State Chicago-Naperville, IL-IN-WI Marginal Nonattainment Area for the 2008 8-hour ozone standard.13 Ozone is formed when precursor pollutants, such as volatile organic compounds and nitrogen oxides, react in the presence of sunlight.
+The EPA has designated Kenosha County east of IH 94 as part of the Tri-State Chicago-Naperville, IL-IN-WI Marginal Nonattainment Area for the 2008 8-hour

+The combination of local controls and offsets implemented within and outside the Region and national vehicle emissions control requirements have resulted in a significant improvement in ambient air quality. ozone standard.17 Ozone is formed when precursor pollutants, such as volatile organic compounds and nitrogen oxides, react in the presence of sunlight.
 The ozone air quality problem within the Region is complex because ozone is meteorologically dependent.
 In addition, the ozone problem in the Region is believed to be attributable in large part to precursor emissions generated in the large urban areas located to the south and southeast and carried by prevailing winds into the Region.
 The ozone problem thus remains largely beyond the control of the Region and State and can be effectively addressed only through a multi-state abatement effort.